icons8/lunacy-docs/docs/components.md

 ## [Creating components](#creating-components)

-Select an object and perform one of the following actions:
+Select a layer and perform one of the following actions:

 * Click the plus icon in the components panel.
 * Click the add component icon on the tool bar at the top of the window.